LaurentAjdnik/mcproxy/README.md

 The protocol between MCProxy and a module is strongly inspired by the MCP specification but not exactly the same.

+Mostly, they return a message of the same type they were provided with, or null if no update was done.

 For instance, a Request message could be sent to a module and an updated Requested message could be returned.